 My Furnace Won’t Start – 5 Things You Can Check Yourself

 You want to make sure you are warm this winter if you live in Carterville and across Illinois.
-It can be frustrating if your furnace won’t turn on.
+Southern Illinois winters can be brutal, so it can be frustrating if your furnace won’t turn on.
 It’s even more disappointing if you hear the furnace kick on but no warm air comes out.

 Furnaces are made to be reliable (with proper maintenance of course.)
 They are expensive but very much needed in a home or business.
-Reasons for your furnace not working can range from super simple to very complex.
+So, if you are questioning “what to do if my furnace won’t turn on” or have a furnace that won’t turn on, here are some reasons for your furnace not working.
+These reasons can range from super simple to very complex.
 You can either fix them yourself or leave things like motors, wires, and thermocouples to the professionals.

+Luckily, there are troubleshooting steps that you can take to try to fix your furnace before calling up a professional.
 Make sure you know what kind of furnace you have before you start making repairs.
-Most common furnace in Southern Illinois is a forced air, gas furnace.
+The most common furnace in Southern Illinois is a forced air, gas furnace.
 Here are some troubleshooting tips for fixing your broken furnace: